mogu-lab/cs345/_sources/index.md

 **Textbook:** We wrote [this textbook](https://mogu-lab.github.io/probabilistic-foundations-of-ml/) *especially for this course*.

-**Approach:** In this course, we take a *"framework-focused"* approach to connect theory to application to ethics, an approach we developed in [this paper](https://arxiv.org/abs/2510.25049).
+**Approach:** In this course, we take a *"framework-focused"* approach to connect theory to application to ethics---an approach we developed in [this paper](https://arxiv.org/abs/2510.25049).

 **Meeting Times:**
 * Mondays, 8:30-9:45am